Permify/permify/docs/documentation/blog/2023-01-22-team-permission-system-node-express-auth0.md

 docker run -p 3476:3476 -p 3478:3478  ghcr.io/permify/permify serve
 ```

-You should see following output on your terminal,
+You should see following output on your terminal -  please be sure that docker installed and running your computer -

 ![terminal output](https://user-images.githubusercontent.com/34595361/214109434-51739ef2-6fb7-49c4-8ca2-c8b59ffe7c4a.png)